-Let’s face it – we’re all human and we like our information “just-in-time”.
+Let’s face it – we’re all human and we like our information “just-in-time.”

-At McGraw-Hill Math, we recognize that there’s a lot more going on in your lives than textbooks and technology, and we want to help!
-We’ve launched a series of Math Advice for Teaching in Higher Education, for profs by profs (otherwise known as M.A.T.H.
+At McGraw-Hill, we recognize that there’s a lot more going on in your lives than textbooks and technology, and we want to help!
+We launched Math Advice for Teaching in Higher Education, for profs by profs (M.A.T.H.
 Tips).

 The goal?
-To share best practices and lessons learned at just the right time during the semester, so that things go smoother and you keep your sanity.
+To share best practices, creative ideas, and lessons learned at just the right time during the semester.
 We’d also like to hear from you!
-Send us your favorite brief tips, videos, links, and resources that will inspire and be part of future issues.
+Send us your favorite tips, videos, links, and resources that will inspire others and be part of future issues.
 Explore our Index and let us know what resources you need!